-4. Inclusion and equal opportunities
+4. Inclusion and Equal Opportunities

-The Trust schools strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
-Schools are committed to offering all pupils the chance to thrive and fulfil their aspirations.
+Cambrian Learning Trust schools strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
+Schools are committed to offering all pupils the chance to thrive and fulfil their potential and aspirations.

-We will achieve this by high-quality teaching, making reasonable adjustments to teaching, the curriculum and the school environment to make sure that pupils with SEND are included in all aspects of school life.
+Trust schools will achieve this by high-quality adaptive teaching, making reasonable adjustments to teaching, the curriculum and the school environment to ensure pupils with additional needs are included in all aspects of school life.